Releasing Flan-T5xxl_TE-only in FP32, FP16, and GGUF Formats!

 - CLIP-SAE-ViT-L-14 Model

-Claude and Grok’s Coding Is Amazing!
+Claude and Grok’s Coding is Amazing!

-The two AIs I used this time are:
+The two AIs I used are:

-- Claude 3.7 (Released February 25, 2025): Accurate code
+- Claude 3.7 (Released February 25, 2025): Highly accurate code

 I tried the same conversion two months ago using ChatGPT, but the code didn’t work, and it failed.

-Conclusion: Give Flan-T5xxl a Try
+Conclusion: Try Flan-T5xxl

 - Flan-T5xxl is a new-generation text encoder.